makersacademy/chitter-challenge/README.md

 * Ruby was used as the main language. =
 * RSpec used for testing.
 * PG gem was used to integrate SQL database with Ruby.
 * Capybara was used for testing.
 * HTML and CSS.

 An [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) will be used as the database interface if I get time to implement.

 ### Code style

 Rubocop 0.65.0 was used for linting and stylying the Ruby code.

 ### Tests

 A TDD process was used in the development of this project, please see the attached RSpec files for details of the testing that was carried out.

 ## Installation

 Ruby v 2.5.0 was used in the construction of the project, if gems were used, please find attached a gem file listing those gems for installation.

 ## API Reference

 No API used in this project.

-## How to use?
+## How to use

 You should be able to run the code via irb.

 ## Notes